"The human bond is at the heart of my adventures": Cédric Tassan, filmmaker and cycling explorer

 The article in a nutshell

 He's 46, with two children and a rather "tidy" life in the city.
-Except that his passion for cycling takes him not for a quiet ride in the forest, but to the other side of the world, in the most hostile terrain, one-on-one with his mountain bike.
+Except that his passion for cycling takes him, no, to a quiet ride in the forest, but to the other side of the world, in the most hostile terrain, one-on-one with his mountain bike.

-How has Cédric Tassan turned his life into a succession of risk-taking and madcap adventures in some of the world's most hostile territories?
-We caught up with him to find out more about his adventurous life and how he forged his steely mentality.
+How does Cédric Tassan turn his life into a succession of risk-taking and madcap adventures in some of the world's most hostile territories?
+We caught up with him to find out more about his adventurous life and how he forged his steely mind.

 Summary